Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Instructions not provided for interaction If DX has any interactive capabilities at all, it must be explained somewhere for users to understand.
+__Description__: Instructions not provided for interaction If DX has any interactive capabilities at all, it must be explained somewhere for users to understand.
 All keyboard controls must also be explained as well.

 __Good example__: [https://sf.gov/resource/2021/covid-19-data-and-reports](https://sf.gov/resource/2021/covid-19-data-and-reports)